yardbirdsax/aster/README.md

 but found the interface very complex.
 What was a [`Decl`](https://pkg.go.dev/go/ast#Decl) and when is something a `GenDecl` vs `FuncDecl`?
 How do I figure out what the type of an object is (i.e.
 `struct` vs `func` vs something else)?
-And once I actually retrieve the right `Decl`, how do I get it's name or what its members / fields are?
+And once I actually retrieve the right `Decl`, how do I get its name or what its members / fields are?

 The goal of `aster` was to be able to say "here's a pattern, find me all objects that have comments matching it attached, and tell me what they are and, if applicable, what their fields are".